-Terminals are represented by terms enclosed in lists in order to distinguish them from non-terminals (string notation may be used as an alternative to lists when terminals are characters; see sections 6.3.7 and 6.4.6 of ISO/IEC 13211-1).
+Zero or more terminals are represented by terms contained in lists in order to distinguish them from non-terminals (string notation may be used as an alternative to lists when terminals are characters and the flag "double_quotes" has value "chars"; see sections 6.3.7 and 6.4.6 of ISO/IEC 13211-1).
 Non-terminals are represented by callable terms.

-NOTE - In the context of a grammar rule, terminals represent words or tokens of some language and non-terminals represent sequences of words (see, respectively, sections 3.18 and 3.16).
+NOTE - In the context of a grammar rule, terminals represent tokens of some language, and non-terminals represent sequences of tokens (see, respectively, sections 3.18 and 3.16).